sketchplugins/plugin-directory/README.md

 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Perfect Type](https://github.com/rtrikha/perfect-type-plugin), by Raunak Trikha:
 - [wireframr](https://github.com/chewbecky/wireframr), by chewbecca: Sketch Plugin to change your high-fidelity screendesign to simple wireframes.
-- [Icons → Code](https://github.com/Sugarcode-Team/icons-to-code-sketch-plugin-live), by Sugarcode: Export Icons as vector-perfect code components for Android, React, ReactNative, Angular, Vue, TTF, EPS, PDF, Custom components and more.
-- [Colors → Code](https://github.com/Sugarcode-Team/colors-to-code-sketch-plugin-live), by Sugarcode: Export Colors as organized Stylesheets for Android, CSS, Less, SCSS, Sass, React, ReactNative, Stylus, PostCSS and CSS Crush.
 - [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library
-- [Sketch Map Generator](https://github.com/eddiesigner/sketch-map-generator), by Eduardo Gómez Vásquez: Plugin to fill a layer with a map generated from a location (Powered by Google Maps)
 - [Detach Out of Sync Text Styles](https://github.com/tijmenvangurp/detach-out-of-sync-text-styles), by Tijmen van Gurp: Detach all out of sync text styles from a chosen sketch library.
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Export Flat Svgs](https://github.com/KevinGutowski/ExportFlatSVGs), by Kevin Gutowski: Flatten text within SVGs on export.